 Yet again, it’s not an issue that’s exclusive to the Coinbase wallet.
 Rather, all software and browser wallets share it.
 Some are better at dealing with it than others, though - judging by user reports, the wallet in question does possess some great security measures.
 That said, they are still short of those that you’d receive with a cold wallet - one that does not need that same internet connection maintained.

-Ranks #3 out of 6 Crypto Exchanges
+Ranks #3 out of 6 Crypto Wallets

 - + Super secure